Skip to main content

 Every employee is entitled to leave and benefits; the exact amount required by law, though, differs between countries.

-As an employer, we need to meet or exceed the statutory minimum requirements for each country to ensure compliance with local laws, and more importantly, to ensure that your employees feel supported and valued.
-While it’s necessary to adhere to each country’s minimum standards, going above and beyond to provide enhanced benefits can help attract top talent and foster a positive work environment.
+As an employer, we need to meet or exceed the statutory minimum requirements in each country to ensure compliance with local laws, and more importantly, to ensure that your employees feel supported and valued.
+While it's necessary to meet each country's minimum standards, going above and beyond to offer enhanced benefits can help attract top talent and foster a positive work environment.

 Statutory annual leave

 Employees are entitled to a set number of paid annual leave days; the exact amount varies by country.
 Part-time employees receive a prorated amount.
-Some companies offer unlimited or flexible paid time off (PTO) policies, which can be included in most employment contracts, but keep in mind employees are still entitled to the minimum statutory annual leave mandated by their country.
-Annual leave should not be replaced by a cash payment, except in cases where there is accrued but unused PTO at the end of employment—in which case the employee is entitled to be paid out.
+Some companies offer unlimited or flexible paid time off (PTO) policies, which can be included in most employment contracts, but keep in mind that employees are still entitled to the minimum statutory annual leave mandated by their country.
+Annual leave should not be replaced by a cash payment, except in cases where accrued but unused PTO is carried over at the end of employment, in which case the employee is entitled to be paid out.

 Accrual

-Employees should start to accumulate annual leave from their first day of work based on the number of ordinary hours they work.
-If an employee leaves before they have used up all of their accrued annual leave, the employer must pay out any unused leave as part of the employee’s final pay.
+Employees should start accruing annual leave from their first day of work, based on the number of ordinary hours they work.
+If an employee leaves before using all their accrued annual leave, the employer must pay out any unused leave as part of the employee's final pay.

 Leave year

-A leave year is the specific period in which employees receive their paid leave quota.
-Each employee gets a specific number of paid leave days per leave year that can be utilized as per company policy.
-Some countries set their leave year from April 1 to March 31, while others establish their leave year from January 1 to December 31.
+A leave year is the specific period during which employees receive their paid leave quota.
+Each employee receives a specific number of paid leave days per leave year, which can be used in accordance with company policy.
+Some countries set their leave year from April 1 to March 31, while others set it from January 1 to December 31.

 Leave carryover

 Some companies allow annual leave carryover.
-Usually, these companies have internal policies that state annual leave carryover should be taken within the first three months of the following leave year.
-If you would like to allow leave carryover, please reach out to support@plane.com to verify if leave carryover is possible in a specific employee's country.
+Usually, these companies have internal policies stating that annual leave carryover must be taken within the first three months of the following leave year.
+If you would like to allow leave carryover, please reach out to support@plane.com to verify whether it is possible for a specific employee in their country.

 Requesting leave